EnterPlayerOne/Battle-Cinematics-Stadium-Camera/README.md

 - Side: **Left (DW3) — default** / Right
 - Place: Mid Center / Top Right / **Mid Right — default** / Top Left / Mid Left / Custom

-Custom placement can be adjusted directly on supported mouse/touch frontends.
+↖️ Custom placement can be adjusted directly on supported mouse/touch frontends.

 Different hosts expose different safe private-render seams.
-BC therefore does not treat Secondary View as one universal duplicated scene.
-The provider remains responsible for its world/art/model state while BC owns the alternate camera/composition.
+BC adapts to those provider boundaries while preserving the same public Secondary View behavior: the provider owns its world, artwork, models and animation state; BC owns the alternate camera and render target.

+### Upgrade behavior

+v1.2.5 makes **LIVE VIEW** the new default.

+Existing installations are migrated to LIVE VIEW **once** when upgrading to the new PIP MODE system.
+After that migration, the user's own choice is respected normally: LIVE VIEW, LIVING PORTRAIT or DYNAMIC (DW3) all persist across restart.

 ### Performance rule

-> **PiP size on screen must not require a second full-resolution world render.**
+> **PiP size on screen must not dictate the internal world-render workload.**

-Heavy 3D Secondary View paths use bounded private targets and conservative draw scheduling where required.

->⚠️ Secondary View maintains its own lightweight presentation of the battle.
-Current 3D backends mirror battle state and major transitions like fainting, but individual model animation timing may differ from the primary presentation at this stage of development.
+Secondary View uses an independent render-resolution setting and backend-appropriate private rendering.
+Some providers require bounded or aspect-preserving targets and conservative draw scheduling; BC keeps those implementation details provider-specific rather than forcing every renderer through one identical private-scene path.

 ---